Global Settings

 Touchscreen UI view

-// Notice: ‘TerrainMinLevel’ was set lower than ‘TerrainBottomLevel’ – this ensures there is a margin on the touch height control and full vertical scale is available.
-Same goes for ‘TerrainMaxLevel’ – value is higher than ‘TerrainTopLevel’
+Important: ‘TerrainMinLevel’ was set lower than ‘TerrainBottomLevel’ – this ensures there is a margin on the touch height control and full vertical scale is available.
+The same goes for ‘TerrainMaxLevel’ – value is higher than ‘TerrainTopLevel’

 “Walls”: {